DeepakAntoJ/Question_paper_Generator/README.md

 ## Navigate to the Project Directory

 ## Install Dependencies
+Open terminal in Project Directory and Enter
 ```bash
 npm install
 ```

 ## Execute the Application
+Open terminal in Project Directory and Enter
 ```bash

 node index.js
 ```

-You will input 4 prompts
+You will input 3 prompts
 -Percentage distribution for Problems of Easy difficulty -Percentage distribution for Problems of Medium difficulty -Percentage distribution for Problems of Hard difficulty